 Basis LLP LLC 1.
 Regulating Act The LLP Act, 2008.
 The Companies Act, 2013.
 2. Members / Partners The persons who contribute to LLP are known as partners of the LLP.
 The persons who invest the money in the shares are known as members of the company.
-3. Internal governance structure The internal governance structure of a LLP is governed by agreement between the partners.
-The internal governance structure of a company is regulated by statute (i.e., Companies Act, 2013).
-4. Name Name of the LLP to contain the word "Limited liability partnership" or "LLP" as suffix.
-Name of the public company to contain the word "limited" and Private company to contain the word "Private Limited' 5.
+3. Internal governance structure The internal governance structure of a LLP is governed by agreement between the partners. structure of a company is 4.
+Name Name of the LLP to contain the word "Limited liability partnership" or "LLP" as suffix.
+Name of the public company to contain the word "limited" and Private company to contain the word "Private Limited" 5.
 Number of members/ partners Minimum - 2 members Maximum - No such limit on the members in the Act.
 The members of the LLP can be individuals /or body corporate through the nominees.
-1 2
+Maximum - 200 members Public company:

-6. Liability of Liability of a partners is limited to the extent of agreed Liability of a member is limited to the amount members/ contribution except in case of unpaid on the shares held partners wilful fraud. by them.
-7. Management company managed by The affairs of the company are managed by board of directors elected shareholders.
-8. Minimum number of directors/ partners Minimum 2 partners.
-Private Co 2 directors Public Co 3 directors
+6. Liability of Liability of a partners is limited Liability of a member is to the extent of agreed limited to the amount

+members/ contribution except in case of unpaid on the shares held

+partners wilful fraud. by them.

+7. Management The business of the The affairs of the company

+company managed by board

+the partners including the of directors elected

+designated partners authorized shareholders.

+in the agreement.

+8. Minimum Minimum 2 partners.
+Private Co 2 directors

+number Public Co 3 directors

+of directors/

+partners

-5. Meaning: A LLP is a new form of legal business entity with limited liability.
+10. Meaning: A LLP is a new form of legal business entity with limited liability.
 It is an alternative corporate business vehicle that not only gives the benefits of limited liability at low compliance cost but allows its partners the flexibility of organising their internal structure as a traditional partnership.
-The LLP is a separate legal entity and, while the LLP itself will be liable for the full extent of its assets, the liability of Veranda Enterp the partners will be limited.
+The LLP is a separate legal entity and, while the LLP itself will be liable for the full extent of its assets, the liability of the partners will be limited.